conventional-changelog-archived-repos/validate-commit-msg/README.md

 If provided, the helpMessage string is displayed when a commit message is not valid.
 This allows projects to provide a better developer experience for new contributors.

-The `helpMessage` also supports interpoling a single `%s` with the original commit message.
+The `helpMessage` also supports interpolating a single `%s` with the original commit message.

+#### autoFix

+If this is set to `true`, type will be auto fixed to lowercase, and the commit will pass.

 ### Other notes